mannyrayner/C-LARA/docs/documents.md

 ## Documents
 - <a href="https://www.researchgate.net/publication/372526096_ChatGPT-Based_Learning_And_Reading_Assistant_Initial_Report" target="_blank">ChatGPT-Based Learning And Reading Assistant: Initial Report</a>.
 A comprehensive report as of late July 2023

+- <a href="https://www.researchgate.net/publication/373952306_ChatGPT_LARA_C-LARA" target="_blank">ChatGPT + LARA = C-LARA</a>.
+Paper presented at 9th Workshop on Speech and Language Technology in Education (SLaTE), Dublin, Ireland, August 2023.

+- <a href="https://www.researchgate.net/publication/373952196_A_Demonstration_of_C-LARA" target="_blank">A Demonstration of C-LARA</a>.
+Paper presented at 9th Workshop on Speech and Language Technology in Education (SLaTE), Dublin, Ireland, August 2023.

 - <a href="https://github.com/mannyrayner/C-LARA/blob/main/README.txt" target="_blank">README file</a>.
 Installation instructions, list of files.

-- <a href="https://github.com/mannyrayner/C-LARA/blob/main/FUNCTIONALITY.txt" target="_blank">FUNCTIONALITIES file</a> List of all top-level platform functionalities.
+- <a href="https://github.com/mannyrayner/C-LARA/blob/main/FUNCTIONALITY.txt" target="_blank">FUNCTIONALITIES file</a>.
+List of all top-level platform functionalities.

 - <a href="https://github.com/mannyrayner/C-LARA/blob/main/TODO.txt" target="_blank">TODO file</a>.
 Remaining and completed to-do items.